ampel360/Robbbo-T/docs/GP-AM/37/GP-AM-EDR-37.md

    - Theoretical and practical training requirements
    - Evaluation and certification procedures

-   ### Space Environment Monitoring System Documentation

-I've reviewed the extensive technical documentation for the SpaceEnvironment monitoring system designed for the GAIA AIR platform.
-This is a comprehensive set of aerospace-grade technical manuals describing an advanced system for monitoring space environment conditions, including radiation, space debris, and space weather.

 ## System Highlights

 The SpaceEnvironment system is designed to monitor and predict space environment conditions that can affect aircraft operations, particularly at high altitudes and during orbital operations.
 Key features include: